 Intersection Performance is a product which enables traffic managers to see real-time and historic vehicle behaviour at intersections across the entire United States road network, visualising this data in a clear and easily-accessible way.
 This was the first product of its kind, literally replacing manual road-side counts that are compiled in to reports.

-Our early work on this product was informed by Wejo Business Analyst interviews with traffic managers to validate our early decisions and find gaps in our knowledge and understanding.
+Our early work on this product was informed by interviews with traffic managers to validate our early decisions and find gaps in our knowledge and understanding.
 From these interviews, we identified the key tasks that traffic managers carry out, how they do it and what they were most interested in to be able to do their job.
-Working with the BA and product teams, I developed user flows and wireframes to discover how these tasks would manifest as a digital experience within the platform structure.
+Working with Business Analysts and product teams, I developed user flows and wireframes to discover how these tasks would manifest as a digital experience within the platform structure.
 I then created prototypes which we tested internally and with the traffic managers in a regular cycle of iteration.

 User flow: Configuring insights dashboard